Hatiora salicornioides (Haw.) Britton & Rose

 Rhipsalis salicornioides (basionym)

-Hatiora salicornioides is a slender, erect, arching or somewhat pendent, bushy, cactus, up to 2 feet (60 cm) tall.
-A stem consists of smaller segments, up to 1.2 inches (3 cm) long.
-The flowers are small, bell-shaped, orange yellow in color, up to 0.8 inch (2 cm) long and in diameter.
+Hatiora salicornioides is a slender, erect, arching or somewhat pendent, bushy cactus made of many-branched stems that are up to 2 feet (60 cm) long.
+A stem consists of smaller segments up to 1.2 inches (3 cm) long.
+The segment has a shape that resemble a bottle.
+The flowers are small, bell-shaped, orange-yellow and up to 0.8 inch (2 cm) long.

 How to Grow and Care